johscheuer/go-quobyte-docker/README.md

-# Quobyte volume plug-in for Docker (Alpha state)
+# Quobyte volume plug-in for Docker

-Initial idea from the [quobyte docker plugin](https://github.com/quobyte/docker-volume)
+Initial idea from the [quobyte docker plugin](https://github.com/quobyte/docker-volume).
+Tested with `CentOS 7.2` and `Docker 1.10.3`.
+This rewrite allows you to use [Quobyte](www.quobyte.com) with Docker without installing the Quobyte client on the host system (e.q.
+Rancher/CoreOS).

 ## Build